eljoujat/eljoujat.github.io/_posts/2015-04-24-impex-editor.md

 ## Install the plugin :

+To install the features contained here, press Help > Install New Software… in your Eclipse IDE and enter the URL [http://eljoujat.github.io/updates/](http://eljoujat.github.io/updates/).

+Or :

-To install the plugin just copy [eclipseplugins](/labs/org.ucf.eclipseplugins.impexeditor_1.5.4.201505091329.jar) to the dropins folder under eclipse directory , and restart eclipse , and enjoy :)
+just copy the latest release  from here [impex editor relases ](https://github.com/eljoujat/eclipseimpexeditor/releases) to the dropins folder under eclipse directory , restart eclipse , and enjoy :)